jakobhviid/ACL-Security-Manager-Docker/README.md

 # Configuration

 - `AUTHORIZER_ZOOKEEPER_CONNECT`: The DNS-resolvable zookeeper url to authorize and store acls in.
-This environment variable supports a comma seperated list of zookeeper urls.
+This environment variable supports a comma seperated list of zookeeper urls. **Note**: CFEI kafka setup by default adds a chroot /kafka to zookeeper.
+Therefore this should include /kafka if you use our CFEI kafka setup.
 Required.

 - `ACL_API_PORT`: The port on which the API will listen for connections.
 Required.